rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Writing to Learn.md

 Old zoology experiments were hilarious, throwing lizards to see if they would come back to land.

 > [!quote]
-> What are any of the dis
+> What are any of the disciplines but a way in which people try yo make sense of the world or the universe.
+> -- Joan Countryman, 151